alaa-alnissany/Music-genre-classification-/README.md

 # Music-genre-classification-
 This project is a part of the [SHAI](https://shaiforai.com/) machien learning internship at [Amman, Jordan](https://goo.gl/maps/hSGhVMzNeCMcjyYG9).
-Other DSWG projects can be found at the [main GitHub repo](https://github.com/sfbrigade/data-science-wg).

-#### -- Project Status: [Active, On-Hold, Completed]
+#### -- Project Status: [Completed]

-## Project Intro/Objective
+## Project Introduction
-The purpose of this project is ________.
-(Describe the main goals of the project and potential civic impact.
-Limit to a short paragraph, 3-6 Sentences)
+In this project we will try to figure the genre of music by a specific list of features which presented by [Music genre classification dataset](https://www.kaggle.com/competitions/shai-training-level-1-b/data), it's a multiclass classification problem.

 ### Partner
-* [Name of Partner organization/Government department etc..]
-* Website for partner
-* Partner contact: [Name of Contact], [slack handle of contact if any]
-* If you do not have a partner leave this section out
+* Saba Salah Master's in Artificial Intelligence and Robotics at Islamic Azad University.
+* Asmaa laila Telecommunications Engineer graduated from Damascus University.

 ### Methods Used
-* Inferential Statistics
+* Descriptive Statistics
+* Data Visualization
+* Features Importance
+* Outliers Handling
 * Machine Learning
-* Data Visualization
-* Predictive Modeling
-* etc.

 ### Technologies
-* R
 * Python
-* D3
-* PostGres, MySql
-* Pandas, jupyter
+* Pandas, Numpy, seaborn, sklearn imblearn
-* HTML
-* JavaScript
-* etc.

 ## Project Description
 (Provide more detailed overview of the project.
 Talk a bit about your data sources and what questions and hypothesis you are exploring.
 What specific data analysis/visualization and modelling work are you using to solve the problem?
 What blockers and challenges are you facing?
 Feel free to number or bullet point things here)

 ## Needs of this project

-- frontend developers
-- data exploration/descriptive statistics
 - data processing/cleaning
 - statistical modeling
-- writeup/reporting
-- etc. (be as specific as possible)

 ## Getting Started